-- Because there is a blockage in the carotid artery, you may also have the same type of condition in your heart or other blood vessels.
-This increases the risk of a heart attack during the operation.
+- Because there is a blockage in a carotid artery, you may also have blockage in your heart or other blood vessels.
+This increases your risk of a heart attack during the operation.

-- It is possible for nerves in the neck to be injured, causing weakness of your voice box, speech function, or tongue muscles.
+- The nerves in your neck may be injured, causing weakness of your voice box, speech function, or tongue muscles.

-- You may have temporary changes in your blood pressure after the procedure.
+- You may have high blood pressure after the procedure.

-- There is a possibility of a stroke during the operation or during the recovery period.
+- You may have a stroke during the operation or recovery period.